What is the primary physiological activity during mid-diastole?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-During mid-diastole, the primary physiological activity in the heart is passive ventricular filling.
-This phase occurs after the heart's atria have filled with blood and the atrioventricular (AV) valves are open, allowing blood to flow from the atria into the relaxed ventricles.
+During mid-diastole, the primary physiological activity is passive ventricular filling.
+This phase occurs after the mitral and tricuspid valves open, allowing blood to flow from the atria into the ventricles without any additional effort from the atria.
+The ventricular pressure is low at this time, facilitating the passive flow of blood due to the pressure gradient between the atria and ventricles.

 Subscribe